maxdiluca/virtualrealitylab/content/authors/P_Pin_Yen_Chen/index.md

   - Project Students
 ---

-Pin Yen Chen is listed as an MSc student in the VR Lab, supervised by Eyal Ofek.
-The source sheet lists the project area as vision and HCI, with the project title **Activity Recognition**.
+Pin Yen Chen is an MSc student in the VR Lab, supervised by Eyal Ofek.
+The project area is vision and HCI, and the project title is **Activity Recognition**.